openstack/monasca-api/devstack/README.txt

 The Monasca DevStack plugin currently only works on Ubuntu 14.04 (Trusty).
 More Linux Distributions will be supported as soon as is possible.

+Running the Monasca DevStack plugin requires a machine with 10GB of RAM.

-Add the following to the DevStack local.conf
+Add the following to the DevStack local.conf file.

+# BEGIN DEVSTACK LOCAL.CONF CONTENTS

 [[local|localrc]]
 ADMIN_PASSWORD=password